London Winter 2025-26

 Start the new year in one of the world’s most iconic and influential cities - London.

 With its deep historical roots and global cultural impact, London offers an unmatched backdrop for learning across disciplines.
 Whether your interest lies in theater, healthcare, law, politics, communication, media, or popular culture, each course in this program uses the city’s rich resources to bring your subject to life.
 From visiting courtrooms and healthcare institutions to catching a West End production or exploring historic sites tied to war, protest, and social change, you’ll gain firsthand insight into the forces that have shaped both the UK and the world.
-All students will take part in class-specific activities and a full-day excursion to a destination like Bath, Dover Castle, Stratford-upon-Avon, or Warwick Castle.
+All students will take part in class-specific activities and a full-day excursion to a destination like Bath, Dover Castle, or Stratford-upon-Avon.
 With London as your classroom, you'll experience what it means to study abroad in a city that never stops making history.

 Instructor: